jaanekaraster/30-day-map-challenge-23/README.md

 Watching The Rings of Power series, I struggled to find a detailed map connecting these new locations to the familiar Middle-Earth map from The Hobbit and Lord of the Rings, set thousands of years later in the Third Age ("3D Age").

-Here is a more complete map made using QGIS, with 3D topographical features!
+So I made a more complete map made using QGIS, with 3D topographical features!

 Thanks to [ME-GIS](https://github.com/andrewheiss/ME-GIS) for the digital elevation model (DEM) of Middle-Earth.